Blog Nutrition Omega 3 Weight Loss: Myth Or Fact? Here Is What Science Says

 Omega 3 fats help the heartbeat at a steady rhythm.
 They prevent erratic and potentially fatal heart function.
 They also lower blood pressure and improve blood vessel function.

-At high doses, Omega 3 fatty acids lower the level of triglycerides which often result in heart disease.
-Research has proven that people who take Omega 3 fatty acids supplements regularly are less likely to have a coronary event such as cardiac death and heart attack (14).
+Additional omega 3 fatty acids may help lower the level of triglycerides, which are a risk factor for heart disease.
+Research has suggested that people who consume omega 3 fatty acids regularly are less likely to have a coronary event such as cardiac death or heart attack, especially among people with low dietary omega 3 intakes and/or who have existing heart disease (1).

 Reduced Inflammation

-Omega 3 fatty acids have anti-inflammatory acids that help manage serious health conditions.
-The fatty acids inhibit enzymes that cause tissue damage and swelling.
-These enzymes also cause chronic inflammation.
-High blood pressure, heart disease, and cancer are examples of conditions linked to chronic inflammation.
+Omega 3 fatty acids have anti-inflammatory properties that may help prevent serious health conditions.
+The fatty acids inhibit signaling molecules that cause tissue damage and swelling.
+These signaling molecules are also involved in chronic inflammation (1).
+High blood pressure, heart disease, and cancer are examples of conditions that are linked to chronic inflammation.

 omega 3 weight loss